horheee0/Exam/README.md

 1. Go to Manage Machineries to add or edit your list of available machinery.
 2. Go to Manage Rentals to create a new rental and choose an existing machinery.
 3. Machinery status changes automatically from available to rented when booked.
-4. Edit or delete any entry easily from the dashboard pages.
+4. Edit or delete any entry easily from the rentals page if you want to cancel.

 ---